bCourses Grade Distribution Tool

 Key Features

-See the average grade over all previous terms you’ve taught
+• See the average and median grade for all previous terms you’ve taught

-Compare average grades across different student demographic groups including Men, Women, Underrepresented Minority, Transfer, International, and Athletes.
+• Compare average grades across different student demographic groups including Gender, Major, Underrepresented Minority, Transfer, International, and Athletes.

 Opt In to Use The Tool

-This tool is currently in a pilot phase and available to instructors on an opt-in basis.
+This tool is currently in a beta phase and available to instructors on an opt-in basis.

-Requirements: Because this tool is intended to aggregate trends across large groups of students over a number of terms, it is currently available to instructors teaching courses with >50 students that have been taught >4 times by the same instructor.
+Requirements: We recommend using this tool in courses with >50 students.
+Not all features listed above will be available in smaller enrollment courses.
 The tool is populated with final grade data from SIS/CalCentral, so the tool will be installed in a prior term bCourses site and is intended to be used for retrospective analysis.

 Using the Tool